ppizarror/pygame-menu/docs/index.rst

 Making games using :py:mod:`pygame` is really cool, but most games (or applications) require end-user configuration.
 Creating complex GUI objects to display a menu can be painful.
-That why :py:mod:`pygame-menu` was designed.
+That was why :py:mod:`pygame-menu` was designed.

 Here is a simple example of how to create a menu with :py:mod:`pygame-menu` (the code is available in `pygame_menu.examples.simple.py <https://github.com/ppizarror/pygame-menu/tree/master/pygame_menu/examples/simple.py>`_):